mentainha/m3o/README.md

 ## How it Works

 M3O is built on existing public cloud infrastructure using managed kubernetes along with our own [infrastructure automation](https://github.com/m3o/platform) and abstraction layer for existing third party public APIs.
-We host the open source [Micro](https://github.com/micro/micro) project as our base Cloud OS and use it to power all the [Micro Services](https://github.com/micro/services), which provide simpler building blocks for existing cloud primitives.
+We host the open source [Micro](https://github.com/micro/micro) project as our base OS and use it to power all the [Micro Services](https://github.com/micro/services), which provide simpler building blocks for existing cloud primitives.

 ### UX